Rocketship (band)

-Rocketship is an American indie pop band formed in Sacramento, California, United States, in 1993.
+Rocketship is an American indie pop band formed in Sacramento, California, United States, in 1993, and currently based in Portland, Oregon.
 Led by singer-songwriter and guitarist Dustin Reske with bassist Verna Brock, keyboardist Heidi Barney and drummer Jim Rivas, the group released the single "Hey, Hey, Girl" in 1994 and the album A Certain Smile, a Certain Sadness in 1996.
 After the album's release, the original line-up dissolved and Reske continued Rocketship essentially as a solo project, releasing the singles "Honey, I Need You" and "Get on the Floor (And Move It)" in 1997 and the albums Garden of Delights in 1999, Here Comes...
 Rocketship in 2006, and Thanks to You in 2019.

-Rocketship's sound can be described as 1960s-style twee pop, characterized by ringing guitars, droning organs and shoegazing influences; although, as a solo project, Reske has taken the sound in an ambient direction.
+Rocketship's sound can be described as 1960s-style twee pop, characterized by ringing guitars, droning organs and shoegazing influences.
+However, as a solo project, Reske has taken the sound in an ambient direction.

 In May 2014, Rocketship performed for the first time in several years, during both SF Popfest and NYC Popfest festivals.